CedrickOka/worker-bundle/src/Resources/doc/index.md

 ### Step 3: Use the bundle is simple

 Now that the bundle is installed.

+Create worker class.

 ```php
 // App\Worker\Worker.php